Halletan/Projet-Web/README.md

 4 - We inject the dependency <Interface, Service>
 5 - We add HttpClient, we give it a name and add to it PolicyHandler extension method that defines which policy to use.
 6 - Finally, in the controller, we'll be using IHttpClientFactory to call the previous service injected with the given name.

+#MiddleWare Nuget
+We can for example create a simple dedicated nuget that handles LoggerBehaviours using MediatR

 #CleanerSimpleEasy